KuyaWes33/SGCHymnsCatalog/README.md

 Notes are scheduled a few seconds ahead rather than all at once, so a long hymn does not stall an older phone when playback starts.

-An iPhone files sound made this way under the same heading as a notification chime, which the Ring/Silent switch mutes.
-That is why a tune would play on a computer and be silent on a phone.
-The app now asks for the heading music apps use, and keeps a silent clip running underneath the tune on older phones that have no way to be asked, so the switch no longer decides whether the congregation can hear the tune.

 **Choruses.** The source prints a chorus once, unlabelled, straight after verse one.
 Left alone, that makes the chorus look like verse two and pushes the real verse two to three.
 85 hymns now show the chorus separately, under